-In 2005 the Forest of Bowland AONB became the first protected area in England to be awarded the European Charter for Sustainable Tourism in Protected Areas, and this honour was repeated when the Charter was re-awarded in September 2010.
+In 2005 the Forest of Bowland National Landscape became the first protected area in England to be awarded the European Charter for Sustainable Tourism in Protected Areas, and this honour was repeated when the Charter was re-awarded in September 2010.
 The Charter is awarded to protected areas that are delivering tourism that is both nature and landscape friendly and which contributes to the economic development of the region.
 The Charter approach ensures that organisations, local people and businesses are working together to protect the area, whilst at the same time increasing opportunities for visitors to discover and enjoy its special qualities.
-Although we haven't re-applied for the award in 2015, going forward the AONB and partners will continue to follow the principles of the Charter, and the award has certainly assisted in providing a long-term framework for delivering sustinable tourism in the area.
+Although we haven't re-applied for the award in 2015, going forward the National Landscape and partners will continue to follow the principles of the Charter and the National Landscape Management Plan provides a long-term framework for delivering sustainable tourism in the area.

 - Visit the Europarc website for further information www.europarc.org